-If you are a tech geek like us here at GeekyMinds, you must have heard the term PWA a lot throughout the past year.
-It’s the latest buzzword in the web development industry and it seems like everyone is talking about it.
-Why is it so important for the web developers of today and what’s in it for the common user?
+If you are a web development geek like us here at GeekyMinds, you must have heard the term PWA a lot.
+PWA stands for Progressive Web App.
+Why are Progressive Web Apps so important for the web developers and what’s in it for the common user?
+Let’s find out!

-Back in the early 2000’s with the advent of Web 2.0, the world started moving to web applications.
-It enabled users to interact with the website rather than just enjoy the static content in it.
-PWAs are the next generation of web technologies and they set themselves apart from web applications by behaving more like a native app.
-For example, just like native apps:
+Progressive Web Apps are the next generation of web technologies and they set themselves apart from web applications by behaving more like a native app.
+For example, just like native apps, Progressive Web Apps:

-- PWAs can be installed on your device (PC or Mobile)
+- Can be installed on your device (PC or Mobile)

-- PWAs load faster and can be used online or offline
+- Load faster and can be used online or offline

 - A Service Worker module